What to wear

 I also recommend having your make up done, not too different to how you would look usually though.

 It goes a long way to make you feel extra confident & gives a polished look to the photos.

 Solid colours work well in almost all situations.
 I love the look of bright, bold colours paired with denim or khakis.
-The old fashioned rule is to steer clear of patterns, but colourful stripes as long as they aren’t too busy can give a fresh modern look.
+The old fashioned rule is to steer clear of patterns, stripes (as long as they aren’t too busy) can give a fresh modern look.
 Logos and words almost always detract from the face and aren’t recommended for a primary outfit, but can be a nice secondary outfit reflecting lots of personality.
-Interesting textures (think denim + knits) help bring more depth to black & white portraits.
+Interesting textures & layers (think denim + knits) help bring more depth to black & white portraits.

 LENGTH OF SLEEVES & TROUSERS

 For adults, long trousers look better than shorts.
 When bare arms and legs are exposed to the camera, the added skin tones take attention away from the face.
 For toddlers and small children it does not really matter.
 For the ladies – keep in mind that sleeveless tops might draw a lot of unwanted attention to your arms.

 Feet may make an appearance in the photos.
 Co-ordinate from head to toe selecting appropriate shoes in case they get in the shots.
 Better yet, go barefoot.
 Bare feet are a great way to add a fresh and fun attitude to your portraits.
 Kids love it and young children are especially adorable when photographed with bare feet:-) Hats can be very effective, as well as other accessories such as scarves or funky belts.
 Hair accessories for girls are lovely, but make sure they are not too big.

 BABY AND TODDLER PHOTOS